PaolBarba/Data_Discovery_Challenge_ESA_/README.md

   - Generates the initial prompt based on a template and company-specific information (if available).
   - Iteratively modifies the prompt (`optimize_prompt`) based on feedback received from the `Validator`, asking another AI instance to suggest improvements.

-### `Validator` Not yet implemented

-- **Purpose:** Assess the accuracy and specificity of the results (URL and year) returned by the search AI.
-- **Key Functions:**
-  - Uses a specific “judge” prompt to ask Gemini whether the URL is correct, relevant, specific to the request, and whether the year is accurate and the most recent.
-  - Provides structured feedback (`validate_result`) used for prompt optimization.

 ### `FinancialSourceFinder`

 - **Purpose:** Orchestrate the entire workflow.